davidakennedy/davidakennedy.com/_src/blog/2017-01-06-the-power-of-the-web/index.md

 ---
 title: The Power of the Web
-description: "Progressive enhancement, like most principles on the Web doesn't have an always-optimal approach."
+description: "Progressive enhancement, like most principles on the web doesn't have an always-optimal approach."
 date: 2017-01-06T21:35:47+00:00
 permalink: /blog/the-power-of-the-web/
 tags: